Paul M. English: Later career

 Blade opened with a party on May 16, 2014, that was attended by half of Kayak's engineers and also Deval Patrick, the outgoing governor of Massachusetts.
-English reviewed almost everyone of the dozens of applications that Blade received for consideration.
+English reviewed almost every one of the dozens of applications that Blade received for consideration.
 He and his cofounders selected three start-ups to focus on: Wigo, an app to allow college students to inform each other about parties, Bevy, a hardware and software solution for storing photographs and video, and Classy, a website for reselling used books.
 A platform for listing tech industry jobs and avenue for recommending personnel called Drafted eventually replaced Classy.
 In the end, English decided to start a company himself rather than only focus on incubating the start-ups they had selected.

 In July 2015, English founded the travel startup Lola.com and was the company's first CEO, with O'Donnell as co-founder and CTO, and Schwenk as vice president of operations.
-Lola was initially a platform that used chat and artificial intelligence for booking travel arrangements with the assistance of a human travel agent that worked from home.
+Lola was initially a platform that used chat and artificial intelligence for booking travel arrangements with the assistance of a human travel agent who worked from home.
 In December 2015, Blade announced that it would, going forward, focus solely on Lola.
 The VC investors who had agreed to invest in Blade became investors in Lola.

 In July 2018, English hired Mike Volpe to serve as Lola's chief executive officer while English remained president of the company and served in the CTO role.
 As travel slowed during the COVID-19 pandemic, English and Volpe shifted Lola's focus to other business expense management services.

 In October 2021, Lola was sold to Capital One to expand their financial services for small business.